-If you are cruising to Cuba, planning a Bahamas cruise, or sailing on a Caribbean cruise, a port stop in Key West may just be one of the highlights in your itinerary.
+If you are planning a Bahamas cruise or sailing on a Caribbean cruise, a port stop in Key West may just be one of the highlights in your itinerary.
 Charming, quaint, captivating, and sometimes quirky, Key West is everything a cruiser could want in a cruise destination, and more.

 Laid-back island life mixed with a carefree atmosphere paint the picture of Key West.
 It’s the southernmost city in the continental United States, and with the unique title comes a culture all its own.
 You will find so many great things to do on a cruise to Key West.
 Below are some recommendations for top things to do in Key West on a cruise vacation.

 No trip to Key West is complete without a photo beside the iconic red, yellow, and black striped buoy that marks the spot of the southernmost point in the continental United States.
 From where you stand, it’s only 90 miles to Cuba.